Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Related Work

 In contrast, our hybrid approach addresses these challenges by focusing on a limited set of documents using Transformer models for scalability and performance.
-Leveraging the self-attention mechanism of the Transformer model, we process both source code and bug reports simultaneously and analyze their semantics, which helps detect their contextual relevance.
-This methodology offers a promising avenue for overcoming the limitations faced by existing bug localization techniques.
+Leveraging the self-attention mechanism of the Transformer model, we process both source code and bug reports simultaneously and analyze their semantics, which helps detect their contextual relevance to buggy code elements.
+This methodology offers a promising avenue for overcoming the limitations of existing bug-localization techniques by moving beyond surface-level similarity and capturing deeper program-semantic understanding \cite{program_uderstanding}.